Samsung/LPVS/README.md

 Alternatively, you can provide the necessary values using the following environment variables: `LPVS_GITHUB_LOGIN`, `LPVS_GITHUB_TOKEN`, `LPVS_GITHUB_API_URL`, `LPVS_GITHUB_SECRET`, and `LPVS_LICENSE_CONFLICT`.

-#### 4. Build LPVS Application with Maven and Run it
+### 4. Build LPVS Application with Maven and Run it

+#### 4.a Service mode (default)

-To build LPVS from source code and run it, follow these steps:
+To build LPVS from source code and run it in the default service mode, follow these steps:

-4.1 Build the LPVS application using Maven:
+4.a.1 Build the LPVS application using Maven:
    ```bash
    mvn clean install
    ```

-4.2 Navigate to the target directory:
+4.a.2 Navigate to the target directory:
    ```bash
    cd target/
    ```

-4.3 Run the LPVS application using the following command:
+4.a.3.
+Run the LPVS application.

+   Service is run using the following command:
    ```bash
    java -jar lpvs-*.jar
    ```